cristianiniguez/cursointrojamstack-8d8bd/content/pages/about.md

       relativeUrl: true
 layout: page
 ---
-**Cristian Iñiguez** (the men in the photo is not me) is an Industrial Engineer and a Web Developer from Santa Cruz, Bolivia.
+**Cristian Iñiguez** (the man in the photo is not me) is an Industrial Engineer and a Web Developer from Santa Cruz, Bolivia.
 After graduating from The Gabriel Rene Moreno University with a degree in Industrial Engineering, he worked as a learner for a glass factory.

 ## ¿How does he become from a Industrial Engineer to a Software Developer?